rootdrew27/CS355-GP/README.md

 - You're Good to Go.

+## Init the Database

+- To create a sqlite database with the commands specified in schema.sql, enter `python init_db.py` while in the db/ directory.

 ## Run the Website

-Using the terminal, while in the project folder, enter: `python app.py`.
-Then, type *localhost:8000* into your browser
+- Using the terminal, while in the project folder, enter: `python app.py`.
+Then, type *localhost:8000* into your browser.

+- If you set up the database try *localhost:8000/jobs*

 ## App Design